maxwolf621/OauthUser/OAuth2FLOW.md

 		    .password()
 		    .build();

+	// Build Manager
+    // via DefaultOAuth2AuthorizedClientManager
-	// Build Manager via DefaultOAuth2AuthorizedClientManager With CustomProvider DefaultOAuth2AuthorizedClientManager authorizedClientManager =
+    // With CustomProvider
+	DefaultOAuth2AuthorizedClientManager authorizedClientManager =
+	    new DefaultOAuth2AuthorizedClientManager(
-	    new DefaultOAuth2AuthorizedClientManager(clientRegistrationRepository, authorizedClientRepository);
+            clientRegistrationRepository, authorizedClientRepository);

-	// The construction of Provider is based on clientRegistrationRepository and authorizedClinetRepository authorizedClientManager.setAuthorizedClientProvider(authorizedClientProvider);
+	// The construction of Provider
+    // is based on clientRegistrationRepository
+    // and authorizedClientRepository
+	authorizedClientManager.setAuthorizedClientProvider(authorizedClientProvider);

 	return authorizedClientManager;